 Inordinately common in Super Robot Wars with the Prevail skill.
 In most games nearly all the pilots learn it at a certain level & in games that use the Pilot Points system it's possible to give it to anyone, which makes a bit of sense, considering most Humongous Mecha pilots are Hot-BloodedDeterminators.
 In practice it usually isn't all that useful for most characters aside from those who come equipped with it from the start, as by the time most pilots earn it their ability to evade is already high enough that they won't be taking much damage anyway.

-In World of Warcraft, protection-specialized paladins receive "Ardent Defender", which not only increases defense when health is low, but also grants a significant heal instead of damage if the blow would have killed the paladin.
+Almost always played straight in World of Warcraft.
+However, Protection-specialized paladins invert this trope with "Ardent Defender", which not only increases defense when health is low, but also grants a significant heal instead of damage if the blow would have killed the paladin.
 Limit Break indeed.

 In League of Legends, the Champion Tryndamere will have his Attack Damage increase the lower his health is.
 His ultimate ability allows him to live through anything with 1 HP for several seconds, allowing a capable Tryndamere player to initiate a suicide dive, amplify his Attack Damage, cleave his target to death and then attempt an unlikely escape.
 Played straighter than straight in that as long as you are invulnerable during the ult's duration, you cannot die.
 The instant it goes down, you need to heal or the slightest tick (often a spite-driven Ignite spell) of damage will kill you.